Meadow Rue flowers

 A beautiful plant from our native meadows with columns of steely blue foliage arising in spring, turning to a glaucous green; stately stems topped with bright white and violet flowers; lovely massed along borders; will readily naturalize

 Meadow Rue features dainty panicles of white star-shaped flowers rising above the foliage in early summer.
 The flowers are excellent for cutting.
 Its ferny leaves are bluish-green in colour.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
-The fruit is not ornamentally significant.
 The olive green stems can be quite attractive.

 Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.